llcawthorne/llcawthorne.github.io/content/posts/awdwr51-01-introduction.md

 sprint planning meetings and the artifacts of burndown charts.

 Who is this book for?
 It's aimed at application programmers who want to build and deploy web based applications.
-It's fine if your new to Rails, and it might be fine even if your new to Ruby.
+It's fine if you're new to Rails, and it might be fine even if you're new to Ruby.
 My Ruby is rusty enough that I had to review at
 [Learn X in Y Minutes](https://learnxinyminutes.com/docs/ruby/), but that's a good sign I should